-The Root Cause Research Center is a policy-focused, grassroots-led institution grounded in Data Equity, Movement Science, and Abolitionist Planning (see Definitions below).
+The Root Cause Research Center is an abolitionist, grassroots-led institution grounded in Data Equity, Movement Science, and Abolitionist Planning (see Definitions below).
 We are actively building a genuine community platform and system for radical scholarship in the American South that provides an alternative to the traditionally hierarchical and classist model of research.
 We lean into transformative justice by creating community-based alternatives to dehumanizing and inaccessible research institutions that use impacted community members as test subjects rather than co-investigators.
 We produce knowledge and data as counter-maps to dehumanizing and inaccessible research that is created by state and private institutions.

 In practice, this work looks like...

 creating an interactive storymap based on community requests (see Covered Under CARES),